 With the Holiday Inn Edinburgh next door to Edinburgh Zoo, there is no better way to stay and see the new giant pandas recently arrived from China.
 The Zoo Package includes entry to see Tian Tian (Sweetie) and Yang Guang (Sunshine) in their fabulous new Panda enclosure.
 New this year is the upgraded penguin enclosure, and the return of the famous Penguin Parade.

-The Holiday Inn Express Edinburgh Airport is conveniently located right next to Edinburgh International Airport with a transfer time that takes 5 to 10 minutes by our 24 hour shuttle bus (£2.50 for a return journey fee).
-Breakfast is always included for all of our guests and we offer a full dinner menu for convenience.
-We always have great valued Park Stay and Go packages available.
+Hotel is conveniently located right next to Edinburgh International Airport with a transfer time that takes five to ten minutes by our 24-hour shuttle bus (£2.50 for a return journey fee).
+Breakfast, parking and Wi-Fi are always included for our guests during stay; a full dinner menu is available.
+Handy Park Stay and Go packages are a great value including long term airport parking.

 Combine good value with a convenient location when you choose Holiday Inn Express Dunfermline.
 Breakfast and wireless Internet are included in your room rate and we're well-connected by train to Edinburgh and Glasgow.